 Now that we’ve looked at Sling TV’s core packages, it’s time to start thinking about add-ons for the perfect blend of content.
 Some packages, like Hollywood Extra — which offers movie channels like Sundance, Fandor, and Turner Classic Movies — are exactly the same for Orange and Blue packages.
 Others, like Kids Extra, vary based on the package; you’ll need Sling Orange in order to access extra Disney children’s channels, for example.

-Sling Blue also offers fewer channels in its Sports Extra package, but it costs the same as Sling Orange’s Sports Extra Package, at $10 per month.
-Blue’s Sports Extra, however, gets you NFL RedZone channel, which lets you watch a smorgasbord of scoring plays from every NFL team every Sunday, without commercials.
-Meanwhile, Sling Orange’s Sports Extra package grants customers even more ESPN channels, including ESPNEWS, ESPNU, and a handful of seasonal sport-specific channels, but no RedZone.
+Some options don’t make financial sense, depending on the combination of channels you select.
+For example, Sling Blue offers fewer channels in its Sports Extra package, but it costs the same as Sling Orange’s Sports Extra Package, at $10 per month.
+Blue’s Sports Extra, however, gets you NFL RedZone channel, which lets you watch a smorgasbord of scoring plays from every NFL team every Sunday.
+You can even enjoy every game without commercials.
+Meanwhile, Sling Orange’s Sports Extra package grants customers even more ESPN channels.
+The lineup includes ESPNEWS, ESPNU, and a handful of seasonal sport-specific channels.
+One exception is RedZone — you’ll have to look elsewhere for that.

 Best of both worlds